twonote/radosgw-admin4j/README.md

 RGW_ADMIN_CLIENT.removeUser(userId);
 ```
 ## Setup radosgw and do integration test
-Since this aritfact is a client of radosgw, you also need one ready to use radosgw instance and one radosgw account with admin capbilities.
+Since this artifact is a client of radosgw, you also need one ready to use radosgw instance and one radosgw account with admin capabilities.

 ### “I do not have a radosgw setup currently”
-You can refer the [ceph offical manual](http://docs.ceph.com/docs/master/start/) to setup a ceph cluster with radosgw *quickly*.
-In fact in my experience it is not a piece of cake if you do not familiar with ceph.
+You can refer the [Ceph official manual](http://docs.ceph.com/docs/master/start/) to setup a Ceph cluster with radosgw *quickly*.
+In fact, in my experience it is not a piece of cake if you do not familiar with Ceph.
 Things will be easier if you have **docker** in your environment.
-To setup a radosgw instance with an admin account powered by the [ceph demo image](https://hub.docker.com/r/ceph/demo/), follow instructions below:
+To setup a setup instance with an admin account powered by the [ceph demo image](https://hub.docker.com/r/ceph/demo/), follow instructions below:
 ```
 $ docker run -d --net=host -v /etc/ceph/:/etc/ceph/ -e MON_IP=10.0.2.15 -e CEPH_PUBLIC_NETWORK=10.0.2.0/24 -e CEPH_DEMO_UID=qqq -e CEPH_DEMO_ACCESS_KEY=qqq -e CEPH_DEMO_SECRET_KEY=qqq -e CEPH_DEMO_BUCKET=qqq --name rgw ceph/demo
 $ # Change IP and NETWORK in the above command to fit your network setting
 $ docker exec -it rgw radosgw-admin --id admin caps add --caps="buckets=*,users=*" --uid=qqq
 ```

-Check the setup is success by the following command:
+Check the setup succeeded by the following command:
 ```
 $ docker ps |grep rgw
 ```

-(Optionally) You can also *enter* the running container to take a look, watch log, execute the radosgw-admin management tool by the following command:
+(Optionally) You can also *enter* the running container to take a look, watch log, execute the radosgw-admin management tool with the following command:
 ```
 $ docker exec -it rgw /bin/bash
 ```

-Once the above procedure is done, you can now run radosgw-admin4j tests without any config in client side, since the [default config](https://github.com/twonote/radosgw-admin4j/blob/master/src/test/resources/rgwadmin.properties) is meet the case.
+Once the above procedure is done, you can now run radosgw-admin4j tests without any config on the client side, since the [default config](https://github.com/twonote/radosgw-admin4j/blob/master/src/test/resources/rgwadmin.properties) is meet the case.
 Run tests by:
 ```
 $ git clone https://github.com/twonote/radosgw-admin4j.git
 $ cd radosgw-admin4j